Vinaygond/Vinaygond.github.io/aboutme.md

 <p class="about-text">
 <span class="fa fa-heart about-icon"></span>
-I am passionate for coding, love photography, like listening to EDM and pop music, a foodie, interested in latest technology trends, AI and gaming.
-I watch a lot of TV series, Anime and sci-fi movies.
+I am passionate for coding, love photography, like listening to hip-hop music, a foodie, interested in latest technology trends, AI and gaming.
+I watch a lot of TV series, and sci-fi movies.
 Die-hard fan of Laker.
 </p>

 <p class="about-text">